Just5KY/homey/README.md

 ### Minimal mode
 **Minimal mode** turns homey into a more traditional dashboard with links to services and low overhead.
 API functionality (Docker/Portainer, Flood, weather, service checker, settings menu) is disabled along with 3D eyecandy.
 This option can be toggled using the settings menu or the `minimal_mode` flag in `config.yml`.

-*Note: Homey has no way of writing updated config files to the disk in minimal mode.
+*Note: Settings cannot be changed from the web UI in minimal mode.
 Once it is switched on, all configuration (**including switching minimal mode off**) must be done manually through `config.yml`*

 ### Icons
-The `icon` field in `config.yml` points to homey/public/data/icons.
-New icons can be added via this folder or uploaded using the built-in service editor.
-You can find a huge collection of PNG self-hosted service icons at NX211's [Homer Icons](https://github.com/NX211/homer-icons) (512x512) or my fork [Homer Icons Compressed](https://github.com/vlfldr/homer-icons) (128x128).
+Icons are loaded from <docker_volume>/icons (or /public/data/icons if not using Docker)).
+New icons can be added in bulk via this folder or uploaded using the built-in service editor.
+You can find a collection of PNG self-hosted service icons at NX211's [Homer Icons](https://github.com/NX211/homer-icons) (512x512) or my fork [Homer Icons Compressed](https://github.com/vlfldr/homer-icons) (128x128).
 Docker containers will use icons that are an exact name match.

 ## Built with: